dylan/geo/README.md

 Eventually I'll put other geometry helper tools for iOS and macOS in here as well.

-**Note**
-Whenever you see "top" or "bottom" Geo will be attempting to figure out the "top" based on how the rect would be displayed on screen.
-Regardless of whether or not the context is flipped. #DontSweatTheOriginsMan

 ## Installation
 Copy the ```Geo``` folder into your project.